-Chronic pain is one of the most debilitating conditions many of us face today.
+Chronic aches & pain is one of the most debilitating conditions many of us face today.
 Every time I look around, more and more people suffer with one form of chronic pain or another.
-In every case, I have to have one conversation that rarely anyone wants to hear initially, but once you understand this concept, you can do wonders to help relieve your pain.
+In every case, I have to have one conversation that rarely anyone wants to hear initially, but once you understand this concept, it can do wonders to help relieve your pain.

-Many of us think we have little or no control over our pain.
-And the little control we have comes in a prescription bottle.
+You may think you have little or no control over your pain.
+And the little control you do have often comes in a prescription bottle.
 Though you may not be able to relieve your chronic pain 100%, you can help to manage it and reduce it, without the aid of prescription drugs.

 The thing is, there are things he can do.
 And you can too.